EveCharbie/EyeDentify3d/paper/paper.md

 involve large eye and head movements, such as smooth pursuit and visual scanning.

-`EyeDentify3D` is a Python package for identifying multiple gaze behavior (blinks, fixations, saccades, smooth pursuit, visual scanning) from mobile eye-tracking data.
+`EyeDentify3D` is a Python package for identifying multiple gaze behaviors (blinks, fixations, saccades, smooth pursuits, visual scannings) from mobile eye-tracking data.
 It was designed to:
 1. Interpret data from various mobile eye-tracking systems (e.g., Pupil Invisible), including those embedded in head-mounted displays (e.g., HTC Vive Pro, Pico Neo 3 Pro Eye).